Lloyd-Braun/Type-Open-Source-Lecture/README.md

 # TYPE & OPEN SOURCE LECTURE

-A collaborative lecture that explores open source design for type students.
+A lecture that explores open source design for type students.

 ## RESOURCES